Composing Policy Gradients and Prompt Optimization for Language Model Programs: Composing online RL with prompt optimization via BetterTogether

+\paragraph{Module-level vs. trajectory-level grouping} The two variants differ in how the same rollout data is grouped and normalized.
+Module-level \mmgrpo{} splits trajectories into local prompt--output--reward triples and forms groups from aligned module invocations.
+In contrast, trajectory-level \mmgrpo{} keeps each full execution as the grouped unit, before applying the program-level reward to all generated LM tokens in that execution.
+Thus, module-level grouping normalizes each module invocation by its own output length, while trajectory-level grouping normalizes by the total generated length of the full rollout.
+When trajectories differ in structure, module-level grouping also requires alignment and padding choices, whereas trajectory-level grouping operates directly over the full rollouts.

+We use the module-level formulation in our main experiments for two practical reasons.
+First, it maps relatively easily onto existing prompt--completion GRPO trainers: each training example remains a local module prompt, module output, and program-level reward.
+Second, because module-level normalization scales each invocation by its own output length, we might expect it to be more suitable when different parts of a program generate outputs of very different sizes.
+Trajectory-level grouping is also natural and bakes in fewer assumptions specific to LM programs.
+We test it as another instantiation in \autoref{sec:experiments}.

+\paragraph{Sampling with programs other than the student program} All of our experiments use an on-policy setting, where we use the student program $\Phi$ to sample rollouts.
+One modification that would be simple to implement in the \mmgrpo{} framework is sampling from \textit{teacher programs} that share the same structural interface as the student program (i.e., operating over the same module-level input and output fields), but may differ in their prompt templates (e.g., alternative instructions or few-shot examples) or LM weights (e.g., larger models).
+In particular, \textsc{SampleRollouts} can be modified to accept these teacher programs; and then, rather than sampling all rollouts from the student alone, \mmgrpo{} could sample from a configurable mixture of teacher programs.
+These variations could enable partially off-policy training, providing greater flexibility in guiding learning with higher-performing policies.
+We leave this exploration to future work.

-\section{Composing Online RL with Prompt Optimization via BetterTogether}
+\section{Composing online RL with prompt optimization via BetterTogether}

-BetterTogether~\citep{soylu-etal-2024-fine} demonstrated that combining prompt optimization (PO) with weight optimization yields stronger results than using either technique alone, specifically in the context of offline RL via rejection fine-tuning on outcome-filtered trajectories.
-Rather than applying weight optimization directly to an unmodified program, the authors first optimize the program’s prompt templates and then apply weight optimization on the resulting prompt-optimized program.
+BetterTogether~\citep{soylu-etal-2024-fine} demonstrates that combining prompt optimization (PO) with weight optimization yields stronger results than using either technique alone, specifically in the context of offline RL via rejection fine-tuning on outcome-filtered trajectories.
+Rather than applying weight optimization directly to an unmodified program, the authors first optimize the program's prompt templates and then apply weight optimization on the resulting prompt-optimized program.

+This ordering is natural for LM programs because prompt optimization and weight optimization act on different elements of the same program.
+Prompt optimization changes the instructions, demonstrations, and module interfaces that shape the program's rollouts at a high level of abstraction. \mmgrpo{} then updates the LM weights under the rollout distribution induced by those prompts, using the same program-level metric.